Engine Classics: Best Carb For Chevy 305, 327 & 283

 The best pick for casual cruising would be the small 390 CFM Holley 4160 model.
 I know Holley put a mild race stamp of approval on it, but that’s not really true.
 You’d be better off sticking to the streets only with this neat tiny carb.

-The carb fits both V8 engines, as well as 6-cylinder setups.
+It fits both the V8 engines, as well as 6-cylinder setups.
 You have an electric choke, vacuum secondaries, and the typical Holley square bore flange.

 The dichromate finish allows for durability over time.
 The alloy is also more ethanol-resistant than the usual AFB builds coated in aluminum, which is a good perk to have too.